leoworqu/portfolio_LIVE_CHAT/README.md

 Architecture
-The Flask Live Chat App follows a typical MVC (Model-View-Controller) architecture with the following components:
+The Flask Live Chat App follows a typical architecture with the following components:

     Backend
         Flask: The main web framework used to handle routing, request processing, and server-side logic.